Coping With Epilepsy The Enhancement Institute

 Background

-Brief history of juvenile myoclonic epilepsy
+Brief history of JME

 Definition

-Under the proposal for revised classification of epilepsies and epileptic syndromes, in 1989 the Commission on Classification and Terminology of the International League Against Epilepsy defined juvenile myoclonic epilepsy (impulsive petit mal) as follows: "Impulsive petit mal appears around puberty and is characterized by seizures with bilateral, single or repetitive, arrhythmic, irregular myoclonic jerks, predominantly in the arms.
+Under the proposal for revised classification of epilepsies and epileptic syndromes, in 1989 the Commission on Classification and Terminology of the International League Against Epilepsy defined JME (impulsive petit mal) as follows: "Impulsive petit mal appears around puberty and is characterized by seizures with bilateral, single or repetitive, arrhythmic, irregular myoclonic jerks, predominantly in the arms.
 Jerks may cause some patients to fall suddenly.
 No disturbance of consciousness is noticeable.
 Often, there are GTCS and, less often infrequent absences.
 The seizures usually occur shortly after awakening and are often precipitated by sleep deprivation.
 Interictal and ictal EEG have rapid, generalized, often irregular spike-waves (SW) and polyspike-waves (PSW); there is no close phase correlation between EEG spikes and jerks.
 Frequently the patients are photosensitive.
 The disorder may be inherited and sex distribution is equal.
 Response to appropriate drugs is good."

 In one case of identical twins in the first author's experience (JEC), one twin exclusively had absences and had been treated only with ethosuximide since childhood.
 She never had myoclonic or generalized tonic-clonic seizures, and her seizures were well controlled with a drug that was considered ineffective in the treatment of these other types of seizures.
 The other twin first presented with generalized tonic-clonic seizures at the age of 18 years; in retrospect, she had noticed morning myoclonic jerks for 2 years before her presentation.
 She had never had absences.
 Their EEGs showed typical polyspike and slow-wave discharges interictally in both cases with no obvious difference between the twins.